Tips & Tricks

 Ariel Luy

-Hey, I'm Ariel and I am the Content and Social Media Manager at Name Bubbles!
+Hey, I'm Ariel and I am the Marketing Manager at Name Bubbles!
 I’ve gotten the opportunity to create Reels, manage our social media pages, and write blog posts since I’ve joined in 2022.
-I graduated from Liberty University in 2021 w...
+I graduated from Liberty University in 2021 with a Bachelor ...

 Read more from Ariel Luy